TaguhiHakobyan/NotesStorerApi/source/index.html.md

 `GET https://dev-api.notestorer.com/notes`

-### Query Parameters
+### Request body

 Parameter | Description
 --------- | -----------
 title | Title of the note.
 If no title is specified, current date and time is set as the title. content | Text of the note.
 Symbols and markdown syntax is allowed.
-Maximum allowed length of the text is 1024 characters.
+Maximum allowed length of the text is 5000 characters.

 ## Retrieve a note